unraid/docs/docs/connect/help.md

 PC in the same browser window.

-To install a myunraid.net certificate, head to the _Settings -\> Management Access_ page of the Unraid webgui and click "Provision" in the Certificate section, if applicable.
+To install a myunraid.net certificate, head to the _Settings -\> Management Access_ page of the Unraid WebGUI and click "Provision" in the Certificate section, if applicable.

 ### A note regarding DNS Rebinding Protection